-The Mid-Term Exam will cover material from the textbook, class slides, online lectures, and online class discussion and will be comprised of a number of multiple choice questions, short answer questions, and a case study.
+The Midterm Exam will cover material from the textbook, class slides, audio lectures, and virtual class content and discussions.
+The midterm will be comprised of two (2) sections.
+Section 1 will consist of various multiple choice questions.
+Section 2 will include various case studies with accompanying application-based multiple choice questions.